 As mentioned above, we don’t love the 3 2 1 ribs recipe for baby back ribs as they’re less fatty and tend to dry out when using this method.
 If you’d like to go ahead and use it, we recommend shaving off an hour of the initial cook time.

 - Don’t forget to remove the silver skin from the boney side of the rack.

 - If you don’t have apple juice or apple cider, you can use beef broth (Instant Pot Bone Broth).

 - If you like uber saucy wings, just serve the ribs with an extra side of bbq sauce.

 - Use the leftover trimmed meat (from St. Louis Ribs) in Sancocho Dominicano.

-- Always use a thermometer.
+- Always use a thermometer when making rib recipes.
 Our go-to digital thermometer is the Thermaworks Dot.

 How Many Ribs Per Person